Available with Business Analyst license.

 Depending on the segmentation system being used—for example, Esri Tapestry Segmentation—the segmentation counts are based on either population or households.

 After creating the segmentation profiles, the next step is to analyze the profiles using a Four Quadrant Analysis chart.
 The Four Quadrant Analysis chart plots the segments based on Index (y-axis) and Percent Composition (x-axis) values.
-You can manually update the Index and Percent Composition values from the text box or drag the x- or y-axis, adjusting which segments fall into each of the four quadrants.
-Using this chart, you can identify Core, Developmental, Avoid, and Niche customers.
+You can manually update the Index and Percent Composition values from the text box or click and drag the x- or y-axis, adjusting which segments fall into each of the four quadrants.
+Using this chart, you can identify Core, Developmental, Monitor, and Niche customers.
 The quadrants and segments are used to create targets and a target group.

 Four-quadrant analysis, using the default Index value (110) and Percent Composition value (4 percent), places segments into one of four quadrants: